JabRef/jabref/docs/getting-into-the-code/code-howtos.md

 Principles:

-* All Exceptions we throw should be or extend `JabRefException`; This is especially important if the message stored in the Exception should be shown to the user. `JabRefException` has already implemented the `getLocalizedMessage()` method which should be used for such cases \(see details below!\).
+* All exceptions we throw should be or extend `JabRefException`; This is especially important if the message stored in the Exception should be shown to the user. `JabRefException` has already implemented the `getLocalizedMessage()` method which should be used for such cases \(see details below!\).
 * Catch and wrap all API exceptions \(such as `IOExceptions`\) and rethrow them
   * Example: